Netherland Line: First World War and after

 The Netherlands were neutral in the First World War, but SMN lost two ships to mines in the North Sea.
 The newly built Nieuwland, which had been completed in August 1914, was sunk by a mine at the mouth of the Humber that October.
-In September 1915 the passenger liner Koningin Emma struck a mine that had laid near the month of the Thames Estuary.
+In September 1915 the passenger liner Koningin Emma struck a mine that had laid near the mouth of the Thames Estuary.
 There were no fatalities in either sinking.